 Today, Noise specializes in producing smartwatches, with the eventual goal of becoming a mainstream player in the market.
 Currently, the brand is planning to enter into partnerships with large-format retail stores across the country to increase its reach and presence.
 Additionally, it will invest heavily in marketing campaigns to encourage consumers to try out its products.
 By 2022, Noise expects total net sales to be worth Rs 500 crore annually.

 When you look at all achievements so far, it seems like this story is not yet over!
 Although Noise seems to be outmatched by bigger players as well as newer products on offer today, they have stuck with their mission till now – aiming to revolutionize how people connect with time.
 The duo’s story also proves that hard work does pay off if you’re passionate about what you do.

 Do not forget this when starting your own business down the road!

 Is there any other brand that you want us to explore as a part of this series?
 Let us know in the comments section below.

 If you need funds to start your marketing campaigns, your search ends here.
 We, at Velocity, are India’s largest revenue-based financier and offer growth capital of up to Rs 3 crore to D2C and e-commerce brands.
 Businesses with healthy revenue streams can get instant funds and can make repayments as their revenue grows.
+For further insights into Velocity’s financial solutions and to explore the advantages of revenue-based financing for your company, simply follow this link.
 To get instant funds for your business, you can apply here!